 Entitled to Time, Not Money

-Well-drafted contracts should include a section on how to deal with weather delays, and what amounts to excusable and severe conditions.
+Well-drafted construction contracts should include a section on how to deal with weather delays, and what amounts to excusable and severe conditions.
 For example, let’s take a look at two standard contract forms to see how they address this issue:

 AIA General Conditions: